awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-add-triggers-cf-console.md

 1. Select **Include Body** if you want to access the request body in your function\.

-   Note that you don't need to select this option if you just want to replace the request body\.
+   If you just want to replace the request body, you don't need to select this option\.

 1. To execute the same function for more event types, choose **\+** and repeat steps 6 and 7\.